Redox: Examples of redox reactions

 In the reaction between hydrogen and fluorine, hydrogen is being oxidized and fluorine is being reduced:

-This reaction is spontaneous and releases 542 kJ per 2 g of hydrogen because the H-F bond is much stronger than the F-F bond.
+This spontaneous reaction releases a large amount of energy (542 kJ per 2 g of hydrogen) because two H-F bonds are much stronger than one H-H bond and one F-F bond.
 This reaction can be analyzed as two half-reactions.
 The oxidation reaction converts hydrogen to protons:

 The reduction reaction converts fluorine to the fluoride anion:

-The half reactions are combined so that the electrons cancel:
+The half-reactions are combined so that the electrons cancel: